-In making its decision, the Planning and Zoning Commission shall give due consideration to the report of the Conservation Commission/Inland Wetlands and Watercourses Agency and shall state on its record the reasons for any terms and conditions of its decision that are not consistent with the final decision of the CC/IWWA.
+In making its decision, the Planning and Zoning Commission shall give due consideration to the report of the Conservation Commission/Inland Wetlands and Watercourses Agency and shall state on its record the

 807.5 Conditions of Special Permit Approval

 In deciding on a Special Permit Application, the Commission may attach such conditions to its approval necessary to assure compliance with the requirements of these Regulations.
 When the Commission grants a Special Permit application or a Special Permit with conditions, each and all of said conditions shall be an integral part of the Commission's decision.
 Should any of the conditions on appeal from such decision be found to be void or of no legal effect, then the entire conditional approval is likewise void.
 The applicant may re-file another application for review.